-Covered Medicare Part B services include:

-- Pneumonia vaccine - Flu/influenza shots (or vaccines), once each flu season in the fall and winter, with additional Flu/influenza shots (or vaccines) if medically necessary - Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B - COVID-19 vaccine - Other vaccines if you are at risk and they meet Medicare Part B coverage rules

-We also cover some vaccines under our Part D prescription drug benefit.

-Immunizations required for insurance, licensing, employment, marriage, or schools are not covered.
+Main Immunizations In and Out-of- Covered Medicare Part B services include: Network Pneumonia vaccine Flu/influenza shots (or vaccines), once each flu season in the fall and winter, with additional Flu/influenza shots (or vaccines) if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules There is no coinsurance, copayment or deductible for the pneumonia, flu/influenza, Hepatitis B, and COVID-19 vaccines.
+We also cover some vaccines under our Part D prescription drug benefit. \$0 copayment for all other Medicare Part B covered Immunizations required for insurance, licensing, employment, marriage, or schools are not covered. immunizations.